biosemantics/etc-site-archived-do-not-use/README.md

 1. configure your Eclipse project to be a Maven Project and to use Google Web Toolkit (2.6)
 2. run mvn package to set up /src/main/webapp/ files for GWT dev mode.
 Run again for changes in the directory
+3. Import SetupDB.sql dump to a database dedicated for the project
+6. Create config.properties from at /src/main/resources according to .template and your environment

 #### Windows
 It may be necessary to setup maven to generate smaller cmd commands as described [here](http://stackoverflow.com/questions/8181098/the-command-line-is-too-long-in-java-project-with-maven)